BRASSERIE

 HOUSE RULES

-Tables of 10 maximum.
+Tables of 10 maximum (unless special event).

 Reservation slots: 2 hours for meals and 1.5 hours for drinks/snacks.